-- Scaffolding learning, e.g. a child needs support wheels until it learns to bike without them.
-Likewise, the children are aided with different tools until they learn to do something without support.
+- Scaffolding learning, e.g. Just as a child needs support wheels until they can ride a bike without them, the children are aided with different tools until they learn to do something without support.

-Our center staff is trained in the above-mentioned skills before they are employed.
+Our center staff is trained in the skills mentioned above before they are employed.
 Currently, 6 trainers work with over 200 vulnerable and poor early child learners.

 Ms. Ashwini (in the picture) is our youngest volunteer yet.
-We vitalize and nurture the spark in these children like Ashwini by encouraging such interests.
+We invigorate and nurture the spark in children, like Ashwini, by encouraging their interests.
 She is currently tutoring over 20 children (aged less than eight years old).
-This will influence Ashwini to care for future generations in a productive manner.
-The fifteen year old is one of the many innovative scaffold tools we have in store.
-An asset like her provides a more concentrated and effective support to our early childhood learners.
+This will teach Ashwini to care for future generations in a productive manner.
+The fifteen-year-old is one of the many innovative scaffold tools we have in store.
+She is an asset to the project, and she provides more concentrated and effective support to our early childhood learners.